 Hey there!
-A little bird told me you want to start a podcast, but you don’t know how to put this idea in motion.
+If you’re here, you’re likely wanting to start a podcast, but don’t know how to put this idea in motion.

-Well, in this post, together, we are going to create your own roadmap to launching a podcast people will talk about.
+In this post, together, we are going to create your own roadmap for launching a new podcast.

-I’m going to share my best tips for planning, creating, distributing, and promoting a podcast.
-Oh, and by the way, that little bird also told me YOU ARE READY!
+You’ll get my best tips for planning, creating, distributing, and promoting a podcast.

 I’m Veronica, and I’m an online marketing and podcast coach.
-I have helped hundreds of people launch and maintain successful podcasts and I want to do the same for you.
+I have helped hundreds of people launch and maintain successful podcasts and I’m here to do the same for you.

 Podcasting is Exciting - But Don’t Start Recording Yet!

 I know!
-Podcasting is so exciting that you just want to grab that microphone and record what you’ve had on your chest or ideas you’ve had in your brain for years, and shout it out to the world!
+Podcasting is so exciting that you just want to grab that microphone and record ideas you’ve had in your brain for years, and shout it out to the world!
 I get it!

 But slow down, Speedy Gonzalez!